corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 Note how we changed the function signature to use a generic type parameter `W` that implements the `Widget` trait.
 Here we tell Rust: "I have some type `W` that implements `Widget`, and I want to use it." and Rust will happily generate all the necessary code for each type used.

-That is similar but slightly different from using `&dyn Widget`.
+That's close to using `&dyn Widget`, but not quite the same.
 The difference is that with generics, the compiler knows the concrete type at compile time, so it can handle `Self` correctly.
 For instance, we might know that `W` is `Button` in this case, so `duplicate` returns a `Button`.
 Now the confusion about what `Self` means is gone!